-A couple of weeks ago I asked you guys if you’d be interested in a blog post on my favourite all female podcasts and you said HELL YEAH!
-Since then I’ve been spending a lot of time listening to podcasts that had been on my ‘to-listen-to’ list for a while, bevause I wanted to know exactly what was out there before I chose my favourites.
+A couple of weeks ago I asked you guys if you’d be interested in a blog post on my favorite all female podcasts and you said HELL YEAH!
+Since then I’ve been spending a lot of time listening to podcasts that had been on my ‘to-listen-to’ list for a while, because I wanted to know exactly what was out there before I chose my favorites.

 I’m pleased to report that they’re actually are a lot of all female podcasts available.
 This seems to be an ever growing trend and no matter what you’re looking for in a podcast, I’d say it’s fairly safe to say it’s out there.

 Personally, I most enjoy podcasts that are catered to listeners my age and produced and presented by girls my age.
 I like a podcast where shit gets real.
 I like a podcast that makes me lol.
 I like a podcast that’s genuinely informative and engaging.
 And I like a podcast that feels like chats between friends.

 Most of the podcasts on this list tick all of those boxes for me, but there are some that are a little bit out of my comfort zone.
 I’ve included each for a reason though as they all offer something different and I think it’s important to listen to a range of different styles to keep our minds open.
 Some just make me laugh, others make me questions things, others make me jump and down and scream ‘ME TOO’ at my phone.
 Either way, I love them all and hope you’ll find something here that you’ll love too!